 I’ve learned a huge amount from trying to build, and maintain, streaks across a variety of activities including writing, exercising, diet and mindfulness.
 If we take my progress on Headspace it took me well over a year of practise to get anywhere near a daily habit.

-- Consistency – the most important factor I found in getting a streak going was finding a consistent time of day to mediate.
+The most important factor I found in getting a streak going was finding a consistent time of day to mediate.
 I now schedule my practise for first thing in the morning before I get distracted by the day’s demands.

-- Adapt to change – life doesn’t run to schedule so I need to build in a bit of flex.
+Life doesn’t run to schedule so I need to build in a bit of flex.
 My daily routine is different at weekends, when I’m travelling, or on holiday.
 So I recommend you have back up plans for when and where you’ll write.

-- Don’t judge – streaking is about building a consistent practise, so don’t judge yourself if a day doesn’t go well, or you miss a day.
+Streaking is about building a consistent practise, so don’t judge yourself if a day doesn’t go well, or you miss a day.
 Focus on the practise, not the output, and if you miss a day, get straight back to it.

-- Rise to the challenge – making a commitment to streak is a challenge, so have some fun with it.
+Making a commitment to streak is a challenge, so have some fun with it.
 You’re setting yourself a stretch goal so it’s not going to be easy.

-- Reap the reward – doing something I love every single day is a reward in itself.
+Doing something I love every single day is a reward in itself.
 And seeing progress is an even better reward, so enjoy it and take pleasure from building a streak.
 I’m guilty of bragging on social media about my streaks but I feel super proud of what I’ve achieved.